A Rather Special Book

 But fans were also full of questions as to how to purchase, and what they’d be getting, and how it might conflict with previous purchases.
 It was to be a complex release (featuring a second, limited edition to run for a very limited time), and in trade paperback, which Julia had never done before.

-OUR SOLUTIONS: An interactive family tree (like you’ve never seen before), and a overhauled, robust FAQ system (like you’ve never seen before).
+An interactive family tree (like you’ve never seen before), and a overhauled, robust FAQ system (like you’ve never seen before).

 The Bridgerton Family Tree knocked it out of the park.
 Tying the whole series together, it is full of new information the likes of which fans eat up.
 And we built it using parallax code, so clicking around it was FUN.
 We could describe it further, but we really think you’d enjoy the experience of it.
 Be sure to click around to find out what happens Happily Ever After.